Romea/romea-core-localisation-gps/README.md

-## Romea Core Localisation GPS Library
+# romea_core_localisation_gps #

-This library provides a plugin that transforms data from an GPS receiver into a Bayesian observation (position and orientation), enabling seamless integration with the localization algorithms in the **romea_core_localisation** library.
+This project is C++ library that provides a plugin that transforms data from an GPS receiver into a Bayesian observation (position and orientation), enabling seamless integration with the localization algorithms in the **romea_core_localisation** library.
 Additionally, it includes monitoring tools to track GPS data and generate diagnostic reports, helping to detect and troubleshoot potential issues in real-time.

 ## **Usage**